Skip to main content

 What Information Does GINA Actually Protect?

 Understanding the scope of GINA requires seeing information through its specific lens.
 The law is designed to prevent discrimination based on a potential future health state, which is precisely what genetic data reveals.
-When a or insurer asks for family medical history, they are requesting genetic information as defined by the law.
+When a wellness program or insurer asks for family medical history, they are requesting genetic information as defined by the law.

 This protection is absolute when it comes to decisions about your health insurance eligibility, premiums, or your employment status.
 An insurer cannot raise your premium because your spouse’s health history suggests you may be at higher risk for a particular condition.
 An employer cannot make hiring or firing decisions based on this same information.